Fixed and Market Pricing for Cloud Services: Revenue Comparisons

-Simulations are carried out by randomly generating the values of $v_i$'s, $\lambda_i$'s, and $k$.
-The service rate $\mu$ is kept constant at one and $F_i$ is uniform in the interval $[0, \mu v_i]$.
-We generate over a hundred random configurations ($v_i$'s, $\lambda_i$'s, and $k$).
-For each realized configuration, we observe that the optimal revenue from PAYG in isolation is always higher than the optimal revenue from the hybrid system where PAYG and the spot market are operating simultaneously, even for the case where the optimal price $p^h$ of the hybrid system is greater than $\mu v_2 - \overline{c}$.
-An example plot where $p^h > \mu v_2 - \overline{c}$ is shown in Figure \ref{fig:payg-spot-plot}.
+We randomly generated one hundred random configurations of the values of $v_i$'s, $\lambda_i$'s, and $k$.
+All were chosen uniformly at random from $[0,20]$, with $k$ a random integer from this range.
+The service rate $\mu$ was kept constant at one and $F_i$ was uniform in the interval $[0, \mu v_i]$.

+For each realized configuration, we observed that the optimal revenue from PAYG in isolation was always higher than the optimal revenue from the hybrid system where PAYG and the spot market are operating simultaneously, even for the case where the optimal price $p^H$ of the hybrid system is greater than $\mu v_2 - \overline{c}_2$.
+An example plot where $p^H > \mu v_2 - \overline{c}_2$ is shown in Figure \ref{fig:payg-spot-plot} \footnote{The exact parameter values are $v_1 = 10.508088077186715$, $v_2 = 1.876400535497311$, $\lambda_1 = 0.7576345977040905$, $\lambda_2 = 1.2301997305619036$, and $k = 1$.}.
 Observe that if PAYG price is low, most of the jobs in the hybrid system use PAYG and pay a small price, leading to a small expected revenue.
 As PAYG price increases, jobs move to the spot market, reaching a point where all jobs use the spot market.
-At $p=\mu v_2$, the entire class $2$ jobs balk from PAYG leading to a kink in the plot for PAYG in isolation.
-Simulations with exponentially distributed waiting costs are also consistent the revenue ranking that we conjecture.
+At $p=\mu v_2$, all class $2$ jobs balk from PAYG leading to a kink in the plot for PAYG in isolation.
+However, it is not the case that PAYG raises more revenue at all prices $p$, as near this kink the hybrid market raises slightly more revenue.
+Additional simulations with exponential and beta distributed waiting costs also failed to generate instances where the hybrid market generated more revenue.
+This suggest that for a broad range of parameters not operating a spot market is optimal.